Drugs For Rare Diseases Have Become Uncommonly Rich Monopolies

 Altogether, KHN's investigation found that about a third of orphan approvals by the FDA since the program began have been either for repurposed mass market drugs or drugs that received multiple orphan approvals.

-"What we are seeing is a system that was created with good intent being hijacked," said Bernard Munos, a former corporate strategy advisor at drug giant Eli Lilly and Co. who reviewed the KHN analysis of several FDA drug databases.
+"What we are seeing is a system that was created with good intent being hijacked," said Bernard Munos, a former corporate strategy adviser at drug giant Eli Lilly and Co. who reviewed the KHN analysis of several FDA drug databases.
 It's "quite remarkable that it has gone on for so long."

 And the proportion of new drugs approved as orphans has ballooned.
 In 2015, 21 orphan drugs were approved, accounting for 47 percent of all new medicines, up from just 29 percent in 2010; in 2016, nine more orphans won approval, 40 percent of the total.
 (You can search a database of orphan drugs with a tool at the end of this story.)